 The 5 Koshas: Annamaya KoshaFree 5-Part Mini-Series with Podcast Audio and a Printable PDF

-Over the next five weeks we will be looking in detail at each kosha.
+Over the next five podcasts we will be looking in detail at each kosha.
 There is a printable booklet that summarizes all of the key points.
 To get the booklet — enter your information below and it will be sent to you.
 Feel free to use the booklet in your classes, workshops, retreats and trainings.
 If you would like to share it with your students, you are welcome to do so.

-The five koshas consist of:
+The five koshas:

 - Annamaya Kosha